-There are different areas for you to relax or to lounge around and read a book; a cozy library with a big comfortable sofa.
+There are different areas for you to relax or to lounge around and read a book; a cosy library with a big comfortable sofa.

 Jamtara Wilderness Camp offers a unique experience of bringing back nature to you in a very simple way with a unique wilderness experience.